pRain1337/plouton/README.md

 *Plouton was the master of the underworld, and thus he was able to command the riches of the earth and the souls of the dead.*

 Plouton is a System Management Mode (SMM) (ring-2, *"underworld"*) PC game cheat framework.
 This repository and code were created as proof-of-concept and released as open source, we do not take any responsibility for the further usage of this project.

+Check out this [video demonstration](https://www.youtube.com/watch?v=HoLtvFKOZzY) of Plouton's CS2 cheat implementation.

 # Supported platforms
 Plouton supports only Intel-based systems, for AMD-based systems some importants features (e.g. XHCI generating SMIs on USB Events) are not available).
 The core functionality and memory code would still be applicable, and could be reused.